mindovermiles262/teatimer/README.md

 # Tea Timer
-## Never forget your tea again
+## Never forget about your tea again

+Tea Timer is a simple timer application developed using HTML, CSS, and Javascript.

 Live version found at www.andyduss.com/teatimer

-Tea Timer is a simple timer application developed using HTML, CSS, and Javascript.

 ##Running the application
 1. Simply click the type of tea you want to drink: black, white, or green.